Mhdez221993/JavaScript/glossary.md

 ##  Host environment
 Both web browsers and Node.js provide an execution environment for JavaScript, but they have different APIs and capabilities.
 JavaScript developers need to be aware of the differences between these environments when building applications that will run in both contexts.

+##  Web browser
+A web browser is a software application that enables users to browse and access content on the internet.
+It communicates with web servers to request and receive web pages and displays the retrieved content to the user for viewing.